jgulyash/The-THREAT-Framework/README.md

 ## Framework Overview

 The Tactics, Techniques, and Procedures for Human Risk Evaluation and Assessment Taxonomy (THREAT) is a comprehensive framework for understanding, analyzing, and defending against physical security threats.
 The THREAT framework provides a structured approach to categorizing adversary tactics, techniques, and procedures (TTPs) in physical environments, with a focus on human-centric risk evaluation.

+By adapting the successful MITRE ATT&CK model to the physical domain with a focus on human risk evaluation, the THREAT framework enables security professionals to standardize their approach to threat analysis, improve detection capabilities, and enhance overall security posture.

+The THREAT framework's strength lies in its systematic categorization of adversary behavior, practical guidance for defense, and integration with existing security programs.
+As threats continue to evolve, the THREAT framework provides the foundation for adaptive, intelligence-driven physical security operations with enhanced human risk assessment capabilities.

 ### Core Principles:
 - **Standardization**: Common language for physical threat analysis